UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Manages the organization's online presence on social media like the Facebook page in which all our content is displayed.
         title: AVP for Content Creation
+      - description: >-
+          The AVP for Coverage focuses on the multimedia documentation and coverage of all the organizations’ events and initiatives not only for archival purposes but also for advertisement, so that we are both well-seen and heard.

+          Tasks:

+          * Captures the essence of each event or initiative through photo and video means.

+          * Makes sure all multimedia documentation is organized and made easy to access and view.

+          * Manages the organization's online presence on social media like Twitter in which all of our event coverage and live-tweets are done.
+        title: AVP for Coverage
     title: "\U0001F3A8 Marketing"
     type: Associate Vice President Positions
   - description: >-